Pulsed Laser Light and Nano-encapsulated Ocular Dyes for Advanced Therapies in the Eye

 Exploration of Vital Dyes

 DYE-LIGHT will explore vital dyes, as used by ocular surgeons to stain tissues, as photosensitizers.
-It follows the recent observation that P-L irradiation of ocular dyes can result in the formation of water vapor nanobubbles (‘dye-based nanobubbles’) and thermophoretic transport (‘dye-based thermophoresis’).
-Interestingly, these biophysical phenomena occur at a laser energy that is approximately 1000 times less than a P-L alone.
+DYE-LIGHT follows the recent observation that P-L irradiation of ocular dyes can result in the formation of water vapor nanobubbles (‘dye-based nanobubbles’) and thermophoretic transport (‘dye-based thermophoresis’).

 Focus on Nano-Encapsulated Dyes

-2. Spatial selective vitreolysis in the eye.
+2. Spatial selective vitreolysis in the eye

+Finally, DYE-LIGHT will explore dye-based thermophoresis for controlled transport of nanomedicines injected in the vitreous towards the retina.
 If successful, this might open new perspectives to improve the efficacy of retinal drug and gene delivery.

 Financiële details & Tijdlijn